 CAN BE READ MULTIPLE TIMES

 One of the greatest OSL dosimeters pros is that it is able to be read a number of times.
 This is an advantage for OSL dosimeters, differing from TLD dosimeters, which can only be read once.
-A second reading of the dosage of radiation through an OSL dosimeter may only have a very small one percent difference in comparison to its first reading.
+A second reading of the dosage of radiation through an OSL dosimeter may only have a minor (as small as one percent) difference in comparison to its first reading.
 For this reason, OSL dosimeters are archived for a good number of years.

 Professionals are able to deposit OSL powders in thin layers in order to create 2D detectors that have imaging capabilities that are similar to those seen in film.
-This process is something that makes OSL dosimeters stand out.
+This process is something that makes OSL dosimeters stand out from its TLD competitor.

 OSL DOSIMETER CONS